We use affiliate links. If you purchase something using one of these links, we may receive compensation or commission.

 Bake for 20 minutes until toothpick tested clean.

-Now the first step in getting your Buche de Noel cake made!
+Now the first step in getting your Buche de Noel cake made is complete!

-Now that your cake is baked, you need to allow time for it to cool just a few minutes.
+Now that your cake for the main log is baked, you need to allow time for it to cool just a few minutes.

 After a couple of minutes, you want to get your cake onto a clean tea towel so you can begin rolling it up.